LiorKogan/StreamSampler/README.md

 Algorithm R is the standard 'textbook algorithm'.
 Algorithms X, Y, Z, K, L, and M offer huge performance improvement by drawing the number of stream elements to skip at each stage, so much less random numbers are generated, especially for large streams.
 Z, K, L, and M are typically 100's of times faster than R, while M is usually the most performant.

 In all these papers, the algorithms were formulated such that the algorithm controls elements fetching from the stream (An external function, *GetNextElement()*, is called from within the algorithms).
 Such flow control is generally less suitable for real-world scenarios.
-In this implementation, the algorithms were reformulated such that a process can fetch elements from the stream, and a member function of the stream sampler class (*AddElement*) should be called. *AddElement* returns the number of future stream elements the caller should skip before calling *AddElement* again (hence the sublinear complexity).
+In this implementation, the algorithms were reformulated such that a process can fetch elements from the stream, and a member function of the stream sampler class (*AddElement*) should be called. *AddElement* returns the number of future stream elements the caller should skip before calling *AddElement* again (hence the sub-linear time complexity).

 Two versions of *AddElement* are implemented: one using copy semantics (*AddElement(const ElementType& Element)*) and one using move semantics (*AddElement(ElementType&& Element)*).